lambdacasserole/incv/README.md

 You can use `incv --help` for detailed information on using the utility:

 ```
   Simple version bumping tool for Node.js, with customizable tags.

   Usage
     $ incv [options]

   Options
     --commit-message, -c  The commit message to use to bump the version (default: '')
     --major-tag           The major version bump tag to search for in commit messages (default: '[major]')
     --minor-tag           The minor version bump tag to search for in commit messages (default: '[minor]')
     --patch-tag           The patch version bump tag to search for in commit messages (default: '[patch]')
+    --prerelease-tag      The prerelease version bump tag to search for in commit messages (default: '[prerelease]')
+    --build-tag           The build version bump tag to search for in commit messages (default: '[build]')
+    --prerelease-token    The prerelease token to prepend to the prerelease version (default: 'prerelease')
+    --build-token         The build token to prepend to the build version (default: '')
     --major               Specifies that a major version bump should be performed (default: false)
     --minor               Specifies that a minor version bump should be performed (default: false)
     --patch               Specifies that a patch version bump should be performed (default: true)
+    --prerelease          Specifies that a prerelease version bump should be performed (default: false)
+    --build               Specifies that a build version bump should be performed (default: false)
     --dry                 Specifies that the bumped version should not be written to disk (default: false)
     --quiet               Suppresses informational output (default: false)
   Boolean options can be inverted by prefixing '--no-' (e.g. '--no-patch').

   Examples
     $ incv --major # Major version bump.
     $ incv --commit-message='[major] First major release!' # Major version bump via commit message.
 ```

 ### Example: Bump Minor Version